nagasudhirpulla/taming_python/blog/skills/dataframe_rename_columns.md

 In this post we will learn how to rename the columns of a Pandas Dataframe

-The data file used in this  can be downloaded [here](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/data/ramen-ratings.csv)
+The data file used in this post can be downloaded [here](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/data/ramen-ratings.csv)

 ## call 'rename' method on a dataframe
 This method can be used if we want to rename very less number of targeted columns